WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 29. What are the three methods to avoid callback hell?

 - To avoid callback hell use 'async/await' , promises, or generators.

+## 30. What is body-parser in Node.js?

+- Body-parser is a middleware that parses incoming request bodies in a middleware before handling it in Node.js applications.